Welcome

 What is the reason to use assembly in programs?
 May be we shouldn't do this?

 Almost all programmers believe that recent C/C++ compilers are so smart to produce very fast and optimized code by themselves, and you should not use assembly at all.
-Compiler will do all hard work for you.
+A compiler will do all hard work for you.
 So relax, and don't worry about the code.

-Has anyone checked this myth?
+It is old myth for lazy programmers.
 I did the tests and found that most popular compilers are still dummy as many years before.
-They waste lot of program execution time for data transfers among processor’s registers, RAM and program stack, instead of real computing as main algorithm should do.
-Some scientists even joking that modern processors have efficiency factor of steam engine (20% - 25%) running their programs.
+They waste lot of program execution time for data transfers among processor’s registers, RAM and program stack, instead of real computing that algorithms should do.
+Some scientists even joking that modern processors have efficiency factor of steam engine (20% - 25%) running engineering programs.
 I'm not sure if this is true.
 May be they are good scientists, but bad programmers.
-Anyway all above sounds not so good.
+Anyway all above sounds not so good if you have big computation task.

 Actually almost all C/C++ compilers can’t provide good usage of SIMD extensions of modern processors and even can’t parallel vector operations automatically and correctly.
 Programmers should use code hacks to make this available.
 Usually, they write SIMD operations using so called "intrinsic functions" or "built-in functions" like this one.